 Have you noticed your child struggling with speech?
 Maybe their appetite isn't what it should be?
 Or are you a breastfeeding mother looking for a stronger connection with your newborn baby?

 We know the feelings.
 We've been there before.
 As parents and providers, we have shared in these struggles.
 And where we've struggled, we've built strength.

 The underlying cause of these conditions is Ankyglossia.
 It’s a mouthful of a word, and it’s also the scientific name for tongue ties.

 The good news is that at Sprout Dental, we untie tongues and lips through a procedure called a frenectomy.
 Using an infrared diode laser, we dissolve the tissue under the tongue or lip to help them move more freely and function as intended.

 The laser doesn’t cut anything.
 Instead, it uses light energy to vaporize the excess tissue.
-This gentle approach leads to little discomfort, so little that some babies and children can sleep through the procedure.
+It’s an approach that’s gentle enough for some babies and children to sleep through.
 The laser also helps limit bleeding, and it sterilizes at the touch to help reduce infection.

-If you and your baby are breastfeeding, you can resume immediately.
-Breastfeeding will calm your baby and the milk will aid in healing.
+Not only will breastfeeding calm your baby, but the milk will aid in healing.
 Latching may be difficult at first, but it should get better within an hour.
 Be patient.
 If your child had a posterior tongue tie, it may take longer, even a few weeks, before you see the benefits of the procedure.
 Again, patience is key.

 Frenectomy consultations can often be scheduled the same day, please call Dr. Kady at 570-253-0358.